ya7ya-s/parallel_project/README.md

 4	            108.4 µS	3 µS

 8           	189.2 µS	3 µS

 Input size: 0.5M

 Threads count	openmp	sequantial

-1	            5 µS	    2 µS
+1	            5 µ       2 µS

 2	            28.8 µS   2 µS

 4	            112.8 µS  2 µS

 8	            169 µS    2 µS

 Speedup

 Number of threads 	speedup

 2               	  0.016667

 4                         0.004027

 8	                  0.000846

 Hardware:

 OS: Vbox linux .

 CPU: 2 core cpu

 RAM: 4 GB

 Compiler: g++ on linux

 4-	challenges faced:

 	threads terminate when a thread found the target others threads keep executing.
 Solution :using other condition to check if  resultIndex == -1 in the while loop  to allow early stopping.

 	No Speedup or Worse Time

 The reason:  Binary Search is Already Fast Binary search has O(log⁡n) complexity due to very small workload, In binary search, only one thread finds the element, while others do redundant or wasted work.
 Threads may finish unevenly, and some threads may do no useful work at all, creating, and managing multiple threads adds significant overhead.
 In addition to bad performance of PC used to do the project

 Conclusion:

 In conclusion, Binary search is not a good candidate for parallelization in practice because it’s already efficient and the added threading overhead reduces performance instead of improving it.

 Tools used in the project:

 •	GCC

 •	VScode

 •	Gihub

 •	Python

 •	Excel

 •	chatGPT

 •	VBox